DeFisch/ZeldaGame/README.md

   - Using normal arrows costs one ruby each when used.
 Magical arrows cost three rubies each when used.
   - When Link has full health, the sword is able to shoot out as an exploding projectile!
 - Inventory
   - To change the item in Link's offhand, go to the inventory by pressing "h".
 Use the mouse keys to pick Link's offhand item, press space to exit the inventory, and then use "b" to use that item.

+<sub><sup>Cheat Code: 3902</sup></sub>